fdb-git/briefcli/README.md

 - Parameters can be defined as _key=value_ pairs through:
   - config file
-  - environment variables (removing the initial string defaulting to "BCB_")
+  - environment variables (removing the initial string defaulting to "BC_")
   - command line parameters
   - standard input